NormanBrumm/GameDesign/README.md

-# Please dont change or delete anything without either commenting about what you changed/deleted.
+# Please dont change or delete anything without commenting about what you changed/deleted.
 This is in no real order, just ideas that were spewed from my mind, additions are welcome.
 (Would like comments about what was added as well so I can look at it and get ideas from it myself :D)